konstantinosmpouros/Roget_Thesaurus_MLOps/README.md

 2. **Standard Scaling**: The embeddings are standardized to ensure that the features have a mean of 0 and a standard deviation of 1, helping improve the performance of downstream models.

-3. **Dimensionality Reduction**: We apply UAMP dimensionality reduction techniques to reduce the complexity of the embeddings.
+3. **Dimensionality Reduction**: We apply UMAP dimensionality reduction techniques to reduce the complexity of the embeddings.

 4. **Standard Scaling**: The embeddings are standardized to ensure that the features have a mean of 0 and a standard deviation of 1, helping improve the performance of prediction models.

 5. **Classification**: An LightGBM classifier is trained to predict the semantic category (or section) for each word, based on the processed embeddings.

-## Project Structure
+## PyPI Project Structure

 ![alt text](images/image.png)